vmratcliff/Weather-Analysis/README.md

 * Randomly selected **at least** 500 unique (non-repeat) cities based on latitude and longitude.
 * Performed a weather check on each of the cities using a series of successive API calls.
 * Included a print log of each city as it's being processed with the city number and city name.
-* Saved a CSV of all retrieved data and a PNG image for each scatter plot.

-### Part II - VacationPy
+### Where to Vacation Next?

-Used jupyter-gmaps and the Google Places API for this part of the assignment.
+Used jupyter-gmaps and the Google Places API for this part of the project.

 * Created a heat map that displays the humidity for every city from the part I of the challenge.
 * Narrowed down the DataFrame to find your ideal weather condition.